Separating responsibility for maintenance and acquisition

 The first three principles lead to distorted assessments of one’s own capabilities.
 The fourth principle leads to distorted assessments of the capabilities of others.

-• Decision makers might hold mistaken beliefs about technical debt.
+• Decision-makers might hold any of a number of mistaken beliefs about technical debt.
 For example, many believe that the main causes of technical debt are poor decisions by engineering managers.
 And others believe that technical debt is the result of slovenly work habits of engineers.
-Those who hold such beliefs might be reluctant to allocate yet more resources to engineers to address technical debt.
+Those who hold such beliefs might be reluctant to allocate yet more resources to engineers to address the problem of technical debt.

-• If the advocates for resources for technical debt management aren’t fully informed about the strategic direction of the enterprise, their requests might be inconsistent with enterprise strategy.
-As a result of a cognitive bias [Kahneman 2011] known as the halo effect [Thorndike 1920], decision makers might notice that portions of those proposals don’t take enterprise strategy into account properly.
-This can cause them to tend to discount valid portions of the technologists’ proposals.
+• If the advocates of resources for technical debt management are not fully informed about the strategic direction of the enterprise, their requests might be inconsistent with enterprise strategy.
+As a result of a cognitive bias [Kahneman 2011] known as the halo effect [Thorndike 1920], decision-makers might tend to discount valid portions of the technologists’ proposals, because some portions of those proposals don’t take enterprise strategy into account properly.

-• Decision makers might be affected by unrealistic optimism [Weinstein 1996], also known as optimism bias.
+• Decision-makers might be affected by unrealistic optimism [Weinstein 1996], also known as optimism bias.
 It’s a cognitive bias that can cause them to discount the sometimes-vivid warnings of technologists about the unfavorable consequences of failing to provide technical debt management resources.

 References